 Hyrule Warriors is a Spin-Off of The Legend of Zelda produced by Nintendo in collaboration with Tecmo Koei, and developed by Dynasty Warriors developer Omega Force, with some help from Ninja Gaiden developer Team Ninja.
 Announced by Nintendo during a Nintendo Direct on December 18th, 2013, it takes the gameplay of Dynasty Warriors and gives it a Zelda theme.
-It is set to release on the Wii U on August 14th, 2014 in Japan, on September 19, 2014 in Europe, and on September 26, 2014 in North America.Generations ago, Hyrule almost fell into a state of chaos, when a hero in green saved the day.
+It was released on the Wii U on August 14th, 2014 in Japan, and is set for release on September 19, 2014 in Europe, and on September 26, 2014 in North America.Generations ago, Hyrule almost fell into a state of chaos, when a hero in green saved the day.
 The hero separated the evil force into 4 separate pieces, with one piece sealed away in the Master Sword, while the 3 other pieces were sent into the depths of the space time continuum somehow in hopes this would prevent any possible return.
 Ever since then, a sorceress has watched equilibrium of the Triforce through a special crystal.
 Now, the delicate balance of the Triforce has been disrupted.
 Cia, the sorceress of this generation, developed feelings for a young knight trainee named Link, but those feelings turned into jealousy when she saw his close relationship with Zelda, the Princess of Hyrule.
 Her jealousy made her succumb to the dark power that she was supposed to watch over, and her spirit was corrupted.
 Now, Hyrule Kingdom is once again being torn apart by the dark power unleashed by Cia.

 Impa gets her chance to show why she's Zelda's personal bodyguard, as she is a playable character, with a BFS to boot.
 Zelda herself is also playable, wielding a Bow and Sword, in Accord, as well as Midna, using her Prehensile Hair to kick some major ass.
 More are expected as new information about the game is made public, with Aonuma himself confirming "at least half" of the cast will be female.